Different Types of Therapy: Which is Best for Anxiety?

 Anxiety is a normal and healthy emotion, and you might experience higher anxiety levels before a first date or before giving an important presentation.
 However, when a person feels consistent and overwhelming anxiety, it might become a mental health condition.
 Anxiety disorders are a category of mental health conditions characterized by excessive fear, worry, and apprehension.

 If you’re struggling with excessive worry or high anxiety levels, you’re not alone.
 According to the National Institute of Mental Health (NIMH), anxiety disorders are among the most common mental health conditions in the United States, and approximately 19% of the general population has a diagnosed anxiety disorder.
+Anxiety is just one of several mental health problems that are addressed within the field of clinical psychology.

 Anxiety can interfere with everyday life, and feelings of anxiety can be difficult to control.
 Fortunately, anxiety disorders are highly treatable, with many anxiety patients noticing significant improvement from psychotherapy.
+Psychological treatments, such as those developed in clinical psychology, are evidence-based approaches for managing anxiety.
+It is important to note that sometimes anxiety can get worse before it gets better during treatment, and this temporary increase in anxiety is a normal part of the healing process.

 Types of Anxiety Disorders